 Apachetas are built in reverent ceremony to remember our relationships with all life through prayerful offerings of gratitude.
 The native Andean people see apachetas as guardians and teachers, powerful allies and relatives.
 Their mountain-like stone structure mirrors the human’s relationship with the Heavens, a channel of energy extending upward from the Earth, like our own yearnings to have a relationship with God.
 Apachetas are now utilized as places of pilgrimage, where one can go to pray and meditate on one’s relationship with all Creation.
 They are often constructed with stones from other sacred sites around the region (great mountains, cathedrals, lagoons, temples, and so on) where the collective power of these areas can be united in a single representation of Creator’s glory.
 Travelers will often go great distances to bring stones or crystals from other sacred areas to a single apacheta, depending on what is called by the pilgrim.

 Some people believe apachetas act as “acupuncture” points in the earth, strengthening the flow of energy running through the land.
 This is facilitated by prayer and offerings to the apacheta, often with flowers, music, and fragrant waters.
 These offerings are seed thoughts of healing intention, made manifest by our purity of heart, deep compassion, and care for all life.
 Apachetas have grown from their roots in the Andes into a cross-cultural phenomenon.

-The Heartland Ayllu Apacheta Project is our effort to apachetas build throughout the Kansas City metro as places of pilgrimage where any one of any spiritual tradition are welcome to pray as they are guided.
+The Heartland Ayllu Apacheta Project is our effort to build apachetas throughout the Kansas City metro as places of pilgrimage where any one of any spiritual tradition is welcome to pray as they are guided.
 Take a look at the apachetas we have built so far and for those to come!

 Hollis Renewal Center